- Super User

 Our Cyber Crime unit is here to help prevent the explotation of minors and apprehend those who endanger our children by commiting crimes via the Internet.
 This is accomplished in part by providing educational information to the public, pursuing tips, and actively searching out online criminals.

-- If you want to schedule an educational event for your school, community, youth group, or organization, please submit your name, organization name, and contact information along with the date(s) you would like us to appear to our Contact Us - Email Form and we will contact you.
+- If you want to schedule an educational event for your school, community, youth group, or organization, please submit your name, organization name, and contact information along with the date(s) you would like us to appear here and we will contact you.

 - Sexting is the act of sending sexually explicit messages or photos electronically, primarily between cell phones.
 If done by minors, it is still considered by law to be manufacturing and distribution of Child Pornography.